 Those conversations with that friend whom was also my mentor in online business linger in my mind all the time.
 The fear was real.
 I remember hating Sunday evenings.
 I dreaded going to the airport for my flight from Penang to KL on Monday mornings and the relieve of coming home every Friday evenings.
 Despite executing all the action plan in within my brain power, the monthly profit and loss still showed red for the next twelve months after we took over the branch.
 The COO required me to see him every Wednesday evening about the business progress of the KL branch and his ferocity with figures freaked me out like crazy.
 We spoke different languages.
 I was pure operation and he was a number man.
-And when the financial break even was hardly in sight, you can imagine the nightmare that haunted me in those days.
+And when the financial break-even was hardly in sight, you can imagine the nightmare that haunted me in those days.

-In spite of all these, I was reluctant to leave.
+In spite of all this, I was reluctant to leave.
 I carried on thinking that better days would come but they never did.
 The nightmare continued for 2 years until finally, I gave the notice without a back-up plan.
 The challenges in those days were the reason I found God.
 From then on, I hang on to His Grace for refuge and provision.
-Since then and even before, He always deliver.
+Since then and even before, He always delivers.

 Thinking back, why am I so afraid?
-The signals to quit were all there and yet, I hanged on.
+The signals to quit were all there and yet, I hung on.
 No thanks to those damn retirement planning promotions about the minimum savings that you need for calling it a day.
 If you think you have had enough and cannot tolerate further, God is telling you that He is gonna close this door.
 He will open another door for you, only if you cooperate.
 Here are the reasons that you should quit working for other people as soon as possible:

 - Earning A Salary Dulls Our Senses

 Selling your time for money may sound like a great idea.
-Our parents has done it and they brought us up, right?
+Our parents have done it and they brought us up, right?
 And as you move up the corporate ladder, the noose of the increasing wage become stronger and tighter.
 The term “golden handcuff” has to come from somewhere.
 Exchanging my time for money seem fine and dandy.

 My biggest revelation came when I was the General Manager of a major commercial bakery 5 years ago in the central region.
 The holding company assigned me to report to the owner’s daughter.
-While I managed to bring my company back to the black in six months with a monthly revenue of $ 3 Million, this lady took charge of another plant that made frozen dough.
-Although, her factory earned a third of what my revenue and ran at a loss, her dad paid her twice my salary.
-I admit I was inexperience in big league negotiation then.
-As a result, they with held a company car from me without my knowledge.
+While I managed to bring my company back to the black in six months with monthly revenue of $ 3 Million, this lady took charge of another plant that made frozen dough.
+Although her factory earned a third of what my revenue and ran at a loss, her dad paid her twice my salary.
+I admit I was inexperienced in big league negotiation then.
+As a result, they withheld a company car from me without my knowledge.
 And yet, this “lady boss” of mine, with capabilities and intellects far below what God bestows me, drove a brand new Porsche after her Audi Q7 went dead on her.
 And all I was asking was for them to give me a pathetic second hand Toyota Camry!

 Questions started running in my head.
 What have I done to deserve these?
 The good about working for bad bosses; your eyes open.
 You start to question the norm of society.
 While good bosses make you stay in your comfort zone, bad bosses are usually those who would pivot you to your true potential.
 My first bad boss (the number guy) “made” me moved to run a bigger entity with ten times the size.
 The second boss (the lady and her old man) “told” me that I should not be working for idiots anymore.

 Trusting God is not for the weaklings.
 Yes, you heard me right!
 I planned to quit the job of running the bigger commercial bakery after they refused to pay me my bonus for two consecutive years.
 I prayed and asked for His signal.
 The signal came in the form of a movie shown in a Chinese coffee shop, whereby the Prophet Moses was bringing the Jews to cross the Red Sea.
 I frequented the coffee shop for two years while working in the Central region and it had never once shown any English movies.
 That was the only time, while I was in deep prayers asking for His guidance.
-Isn’t God great ?
+Isn’t God great?

 I took the leap of Faith.
 I gave my letter the very next day after telling my wife.
 Again, no backup plan.
 You will never guess how things play out for the next few days.
-An existing ingredients supplier came to me and expressed his sympathy of my resignation.
+An existing ingredients supplier came to me and expressed his sympathy for my resignation.
 The news had obviously spread!
 This vendor did the unexpected.
 He offered me the distributorship right of his products in the Northern region (where my home is).
 I was dumbfounded.
 Alex did the next unexpected.
 He offered me a term that I could not refuse to lighten my financial burden of running this business.
 God Grace is with me and His Hand is all over the deal.
 Hallelujah!

 2. You Can Never Learn Enough To Run Your Own Business